Scottish Nuclear: Background : before 1990

-Scottish Nuclear : 1990-1996
+Scottish Nuclear : 1990–1996

-On 1 April 1990, the nuclear generation assets (Hunterston A, Hunterston B and Torness Power Stations) of SSEB were vested with a new private company - Scottish Nuclear.
+On 1 April 1990, the nuclear generation assets (Hunterston A, Hunterston B and Torness Power Stations) of SSEB were vested with a new private company – Scottish Nuclear.
 The chairman of the company was Sir James Hann.

-The remainder of the SSEB assets were privatised as Scottish Power in 1991.
+The remainder of the SSEB assets were privatised as ScottishPower in 1991.

 Breakup : 1996

-In 1996, the older Magnox reactor - Hunterston A was transferred to Magnox Electric - established to own and operate a proportion of the old Magnox nuclear stations of Nuclear Electric.
-The assets of Magnox Electric were later combined with BNFL in 1998, and eventually operated and managed by US based EnergySolutions through its June 2007 acquisition of the BFNL subsidiary - Reactor Sites Management Company.
+In 1996, the older Magnox reactor – Hunterston A was transferred to Magnox Electric – established to own and operate a proportion of the old Magnox nuclear stations of Nuclear Electric.
+The assets of Magnox Electric were later combined with BNFL in 1998, and eventually operated and managed by US-based EnergySolutions through its June 2007 acquisition of the BFNL subsidiary – Reactor Sites Management Company.

-The remaining two advanced 'AGR' nuclear plant assets of the company were combined with the assets of Nuclear Electric; and became a part of the newly formed and soon to be privatised British Energy (now EDF Energy).
+The remaining two advanced "AGR" nuclear plant assets of the company were combined with the assets of Nuclear Electric; and became a part of the newly formed and soon to be privatised British Energy (now EDF Energy).

-Through the breakup, both the companies - Scottish Nuclear and Nuclear Electric became defunct; but is still extant through a descendant company - EDF Energy.
+Through the breakup, both the companies – Scottish Nuclear and Nuclear Electric became defunct; but is still extant through a descendant company – EDF Energy.